Find a Study Space

 Because of the Library’s design, noise tends to carry throughout the building.
 For users who prefer a quieter study zone, we have designated the upstairs corner, behind the Computer Lab, as the Library’s Quiet Zone.
 Please refrain from talking, making noise, or talking on your cell phone while in this area.

 The Library has 3 group study rooms, all of which come equipped with a large screen tv, a large table, and six chairs.
 All of these rooms are located on the Library’s second floor.
-At this time, we only allow a maximum of 2 people per study room.
+At this time, we 2-4 current UHWO students per study room.

 Our food and drink policy can be viewed in its entirety here: Food and Drink Policy.
 Please be mindful of food restrictions when choosing a study space.
 There are signs in each area to indicate what zone you’re in.